wmbenedetto/turbine.js/README.md

 To see how this all fits together as workflows, check out /examples/js/init.js.
 There you'll find the initObj that sets up the workflows.

 **IMPORTANT NOTE:** This example app is meant to show how to implement Turbine and its workflows.
 It is *not* a good example of how to actually write a web app.
-There's some kludgy code, there's HTML commingled in the JavaScript, etc. It's pretty gross.
+There's some kludgy code, there's HTML commingled in the JavaScript, etc. It's pretty disgusting.

 ## FAQ